 English UK's board of trustees and AGM

-The board of English UK and the chief executive are responsible for the conduct of the association's business outside the Annual General Meeting (AGM).
+The board of trustees of English UK and the chief executive are responsible for the conduct of the association's business outside the Annual General Meeting (AGM).

-The board has 12 seats including a chair and vice-chair.
-Members serve for a maximum of three years and are eligible for re-election for a further period of three years, and at least one-third of the serving members retire each year.
-Elections to the board take place at the AGM, which usually takes place each May at the Members' Conference.
+The board has 12 seats including a Chair and vice-Chair.
+Members serve for a maximum of three years and are eligible for re-election for a further period of three years.
+The Chair and vice-Chair are eligible to serve for a maximum of nine years.
+At least one-third of the serving members retire each year, with elections to the board taking place each year ahead of the AGM.
+The AGM is usually held each May at the Members' Conference.

-Voting is now closed.
-We had 15 candidates for the five available seats on the board of trustees for the three years from May 2021 to May 2024.
+There were seven available seats on the board of trustees for the three years from May 2022 to May 2025.

 The election timetable:

 - Board nominations opened on Friday 25 March

 - Board nominations closed on Friday 22 April